JAlexandra7/ARIMA-Energy-Price-Forecaster/README.md

 I increased the AR and MA terms of the model to capture the remaining autocorrelation.

-I fitted seven ARIMA models, nine SARIMA models, eight STL-ARIMA models and four ARIMAX models.
+I fitted seven ARIMA models, nine SARIMA models, eight STL-ARIMA models and seven ARIMAX models.

 # Refined models performance on Validation set